stainii/EasyMail/the-story-behind.md

-# Building an app for my grand mother: barriers and solutions
+# Building an app for my grandmother: barriers and solutions

 One of my grandmothers has **difficulties hearing**.
 Doing phone calls has become impossible, even with adapted phones that *yell* in your ear.